 Robert began a successful research career as a theoretical physicist but turned his attention and skills to ecology in the 1970s.
 By applying mathematical techniques to populations and ecosystems, Robert first focused on unpicking the relationship between complexity and stability in natural communities — the May–Wigner stability theorem.
 More recently he has been working with the Bank of England on stability and complexity in banking systems.

 In 1996, Robert was knighted for services to science.
 He became one of the first life peers in the House of Lords in 2001 and was appointed by Her Majesty The Queen to the Order of Merit in 2002.
-He has served in several high-profile roles, including President of the Royal Society and Chief Scientific Adviser to the UK government.
-Major prizes include the Swedish Craaford Prize, the Janpanese Blue Planet Prize, and the Swiss-Italian Balzan Prize.
+He served in several high-profile roles, including President of the Royal Society and Chief Scientific Adviser to the UK government.
+Major prizes include the Swedish Craaford Prize, the Japanese Blue Planet Prize, and the Swiss-Italian Balzan Prize.

-Stability and complexity in model ecosystems
+Stability and complexity in model ecosystems, Financial ecosystems

 Blackett and Jagdish Chandra Bose Memorial Lectures